 - This loan is sanctioned to pay the stamp duty amount that needs to be paid on the purchase of a property.

 - 11. Loan TO NRIs

 - This loan is tailored for the requirements of Non resident Indians (NRIs) wishing to build or buy a home in India.
-These loans are provided by eligible financial institutions in accordance with the guidelines issued by Reserve Bank of India from time to time.
+These loans are provided by eligible financial institutions per the guidelines issued by Reserve Bank of India from time to time.

 EMI (Equated Monthly Installment) is the amount payable to the lending institution every month, till the loan is paid back in full.
 It consists of interest due as well as a portion repayable towards the principal.

 a) Some of the lending institutions sanction the loan in-principal in advance of your identifying the property